 Generations of men have made and lived by their vows within the Congregation of Holy Cross.
 For the better part of two centuries, Holy Cross priests and brothers have made countless sacrifices and shown heroic virtue in service of the gospel.
 Some of these men have been officially recognized by the Church for their holiness.

+After formal investigations of all five Holy Cross religious, their heroic virtue has been attested to, and their formal causes for canonization continue.
 The cause is also being advanced for Rev. Jaques Dujarié, who founded the Brothers of St. Joseph, who later became the Holy Cross Brothers.